 New Look

-The Parish pages will use featured images and the Parish home page restyled to make it visually appealing
+Parish pages use images to make it visually appealing

-Both Parish pages and County pages would have an intelligent side navigation menu.
+Parish pages and County pages have contextually relevant navigation options